Vasily Dyagilev - IT Business Development Specialist, since 2013 heads up the Check Point Software office

 The same happens with unpreparedusers who, at the peak of the popularity of a game (as it was with Pokemon Go) or events (FIFA World Cup) download fake apps masquerading as games, schedules and broadcasts.
 Such applications steal passwords, record conversations, steal SMS from a bank - and much more.

-The risk here is much higher than that of users.corporate PCs.
-Usually, existing security policies in companies do not allow third-party programs to download and maintain strict controls.
-With mobile devices more difficult.
-Despite the fact that we use corporate mail on them or use documents, companies are afraid to restrict employees from using personal gadgets.
+The risk here is much higher than for userscorporate PCs.
+Typically, existing security policies in companies do not allow downloading third-party programs and maintain strict controls.
+It's more difficult with mobile devices.
+Despite the fact that we use corporate email or documents on them, companies are afraid to restrict employees from using personal gadgets.

 In terms of malicious applications, the platformAndroid is more vulnerable because it is very popular and allows you to download applications from informal stores.
 However, on iOS, you can also install third-party applications, for example, from corporate portals, where there may be a risk of substitution.
 In addition, there is a large body of people who are involved in the rutting of smartphones on the iOS platform, and they are equally at risk as Android users.

-From the point of view of companies, you need to useMDM systems that distinguish between corporate and personal information.
-And if we talk about ordinary users, then security solutions from major manufacturers will be suitable, which protect against viruses and against the installation of unwanted content.
+From a companies point of view, you need to useMDM systems that differentiate between corporate and personal information.
+And if we talk about ordinary users, then security solutions from large manufacturers are suitable, which protect both from viruses and from the installation of unwanted content.

 How to save the Internet from vacuum cleaners, coffee makers and crypto miners